IloBe/CNN_Thorax-Pneumonia_Classifier/README.md

 ![Orientation][image2]
 [Image source](https://www.youtube.com/watch?v=HNGNQMhsxx4)

-## Project Report Documentation
+## Project Documentation
-As a first introduction to the projects way of working and implementation, read this report [documentation](https://github.com/IloBe/CNN_Thorax-Pneumonia_Classifier/blob/master/ML2_CapstoneReport_CNN-Thorax-Pneumonia-Classifier.pdf).
+As an introduction to the projects way of working and implementation, read this report [documentation](https://github.com/IloBe/CNN_Thorax-Pneumonia_Classifier/blob/master/ML2_CapstoneReport_CNN-Thorax-Pneumonia-Classifier.pdf).

+More general, this project is linked as example part to the Medium blog post ['AI in Healthcare Not Only Changing Doctors Diagnostic Workflow'](https://medium.com/@ilona.brinkmeier/ai-in-healthcare-not-only-changing-doctors-diagnostic-workflow-fd36778130e5).

 ## Project Instructions